-The avocado tree is an evergreen tropical or subtropical tree that produces leathery-skinned fruit that are generally eaten fresh by itself or used raw in various dishes.
+The avocado tree is an evergreen tropical or subtropical tree that produces leathery-skinned fruit that is generally eaten fresh by itself or used raw in various dishes.

 This has one of the highest fat percentages of all fruits, though they are healthy fats.
 It also offers fiber, folate, potassium, Vitamin C and Vitamin E.

 The varieties come in three different kinds, based on where they originally come from:

 This tree is classified as Persea americana and it belongs to the Lauraceae (laurel) family.
 Familiar relatives include cinnamon (Cinnamomum verum), cassia (Cinnamomum aromaticum), sassafras (Sassafras albidum) and bay laurel (Laurus nobilis).

 This tree may be called avocado, butter pear, palta, alligator pear, midshipman's butter, vegetable butter or ahuacuatl.

 The best growing zones for most varieties are 9 to 11.
 Some varieties are able to grow in Zone 8 with some protection.
 You can grow dwarf cultivars as houseplants.
 It is originally found in southern Mexico.